Food Tourah – Vaera

 January 23, 2025 in Food Tourah

-Vaera (I appeared) opens with God speaking to Moses and recalling his covenant with Abraham, Isaac, and Jacob.
-God acknowledges the suffering of the Israelites under their bondage in Egypt and promises to lead them to freedom.
-God sends Moses and Aaron to speak to Pharaoh to let the Israelites leave.
-In response to Pharaoh’s refusal to release them, God sends a series of plagues including water turned to blood, frogs, lice, death of wild animals, boils, and hail.
-With each plague, Pharaoh begs for relief, but as soon as each plague relents, Pharaoh “hardens his heart,” refusing to let the Israelites go.
+Vaera (I appeared) opens with G-d speaking to Moses and recalling his covenant with Abraham, Isaac, and Jacob.
+G-d acknowledges the “moaning” and suffering of the Israelites under their bondage in Egypt and promises to lead them to freedom.
+G-d sends Moses and Aaron to speak to Pharaoh to let the Israelites leave.
+God foretells that he will harden Pharoah’s heart so that He “may multiply [His] signs and marvels in the land of Egypt” [Exodus 7:3] In response to Pharaoh’s refusal to release the Israelites, G-d sends a series of plagues including water turned to blood, frogs, lice, death of wild animals, boils and hail.
+With each plague Pharaoh begs for relief, but as soon as each plague relents, Pharaoh “hardens his heart”, refusing to let the Israelites go.

-We have to admit, this parsha had us stumped at first, but here goes!
 Taking inspiration from the Nile running red, this Red Pepper Soup is deliciously satisfying in the brutal cold of winter.
-With all this talk of Pharaoh hardening his heart, we got a little nervous!
-So, just to be safe, how about these heart-healthy recipes: Sriracha Glazed Chicken with Paprika Butternut Squash or Salmon with Honey-Balsamic Glaze?
-And finally let’s skip straight to dessert with these adorable Frog Cupcakes – use this recipe or get creative and design your own!
+And with all this talk of Pharaoh hardening his heart, we got a little nervous!
+So just to be safe, how about these heart-healthy recipes from the American Heart Association: Sriracha Glazed Chicken with Paprika Butternut Squash (another recipe that might induce tears!) or Salmon with Honey-Balsamic Glaze?

 B’tayavon and Shabbat Shalom,